erysdren/QCVM/README.md

 - [ ] Split up `qcvm_utils.c` into seperate files for easier browsing and modification.
 - [ ] Keep USAGE.MD updated.
 - [ ] Add support to automatically compile QuakeC by calling FTEQCC.
+- [ ] Convert exports to an allocated pointer, for easier conversion to Pascal.

 ## Feedback